exoticorn/curlywas/README.md

 ### Types

-There are four types in WebAssembly and therefore Curlywas:
+There are four types in WebAssembly and therefore CurlyWas:

 * `i32`: 32bit integer
 * `i64`: 64bit integer